 With a little over 28 months left until Microsoft ends all support for Windows XP and with Internet Explorer 6, the time to consider their replacements is long overdue.
 While Microsoft and others have acted to deliver tools to assist with Windows 7 migration activities little effort has been made to address the challenge of IE 6.
-One of the others Quest has released an IE 6 rescue package.
+One of the others, Quest, has released an IE 6 rescue package.
 However, if anything, Microsoft’s only visible response has been to act stymie the actions of those withing to offer a solution.
 Continue reading Quest delivers IE 6 rescue package

 Application Virtualization allows users to use potentially conflicting software in the same workspace.
 Towards the end of 2010 there was a great deal of discussion about the complexity of using application virtualization to finally let corporations end their dealings with the recalcitrant Internet Explorer 6.
 Continue reading Browsium Release Candidate available: time to put Internet Explorer Virtualization issues to bed?

 Startup Browsium, is readying a lifeline for enterprise IT organizations that moving to Windows 7 but unable to escape their addiction to Internet Explorer 6.
-The Washington DC-based startup staffed by ex-Microsoft employees is planning to release UniBrows an add-on for Internet Explorer 8 that lets customers access IE6 dependent web apps from the now defacto standard that is IE 8.
+The Redmond-based startup staffed by ex-Microsoft employees is planning to release UniBrows an add-on for Internet Explorer 8 that lets customers access IE6 dependent web apps from the now defacto standard that is IE 8.
 Continue reading Browsium crafts lifeline for IE 6 users

 For all the benefits of improved security and reliability in Internet Explorer (IE) 8, many business still have a critical need to support IE6.
 IE6 may well be over 10 years old, it may well be two versions behind the most current release; the fact remains many businesses still have critical applications that rely on IE6’s cumbersome standards implementation and more relaxed security requirements.